-I will not get into specifics and semantics because the issues of ratifying the convention are many, and some people might not be interested in reading about it.
+I will not get into specifics and semantics because the issues of ratifying the convention are many and some people might just not be interested in reading about it.

 “All members of society have the same human rights – they include civil, cultural, economic, political and social rights.
 Examples of these rights include the following:

 • right to life, liberty and security of the person

 • equal recognition before the law and legal capacity

 • freedom from exploitation, violence and abuse